rishi0490/project-/README.md

  # DevOps Microservice Project
-This project demonstrates the end-to-end implementation of a basic microservice application using various DevOps practices and tools.
-The project includes building a simple "Hello World" microservice, performing Maven build and unit testing, integrating the service, analyzing code quality using SonarQube, containerizing the application, deploying it on Kubernetes using Helm charts, and setting up monitoring with Grafana and Prometheus.
-The entire pipeline is orchestrated using Jenkins.
+This project demonstrates the end-to-end implementation of a basic microservice application using various DevOps practices and tools.The entire pipeline is orchestrated using Jenkins.

 ## Introduction